lowercasename/RuneCaster/README.md

 # RuneCaster

 RuneCaster is a command line utility, written in Python, to generate truly random Elder Futhark rune casts.
-It uses the RANDOM.ORG API.
+It uses the RANDOM.ORG API and ancient runic magic.

 ## Setup